 Alka Ghandi is a Consultant in the Consumer Practice at Berwick Partners

-Categories: Manufacturing & Engineering Recruitment, Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment
+Category: Manufacturing & Engineering Recruitment, Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment